- Special Programs

 - About Us

-The Word On The Street is a non-profit organization that celebrates Canadian reading, writing, and champions literacy primarily through a free, annual outdoor festival.
-Each September, in communities from coast-to-coast, we invite everyone to participate in hundreds of author events, presentations and workshops, and to browse a marketplace that boasts the best selection of Canadian books and magazines you’ll find anywhere.
-And it’s free! - The Word on the Street est un organisme sans but lucratif qui célèbre la lecture et la littérature canadienne et se fait le défenseur de l’alphabétisation principalement par un festival annuel gratuit, en plein air.
-Chaque mois de septembre, dans des communautés d’un océan à l’autre, nous invitons tout le monde à participer à des centaines d’événements avec des auteurs, des présentations et des ateliers, et à visiter un marché qui offre la meilleure sélection de livres et de magazines canadiens qui soit.
-Et c’est gratuit!
+The Word On The Street is a national celebration of literacy and Canadian writing.
+Each September, we host hundreds of author readings for visitors of all ages and a vibrant marketplace featuring the best selection of books and magazines in Canada.
+Join us (for free!) as we share vital stories about where we live. - The Word on the Street célèbre la lecture et la littérature canadienne et se fait le défenseur de l’alphabétisation par un festival annuel gratuit, en plein air.
+Chaque année, nous invitons tout le monde à participer à des centaines d’événements avec des auteurs et à visiter un marché qui offre la meilleure sélection de livres et de magazines canadiens.

 Created as a vehicle to promote Canadian authors, books, magazines, and literacy, the concept for the Toronto Book and Magazine Fair grew out of the Promotions Committee of the Book and Periodical Council.
 Looking for new promotional opportunities, the Committee determined that the time had come for Toronto, Canada’s publishing capital, to join the world’s major publishing centres and host its own large-scale public festival of the written word.